Transceiver

 I am continuously experimenting with antennas, so this part of this page changes every now and then.

-For the low bands, I use a 14m long wire endfed through a CG-3000 remote automatic tuner.
-It uses my aluminium balcony fence as a counterpoise.
+For the low bands, I use my entire mast and a piece of wire as antenna.
+It’s fed through a CG-3000 remote automatic tuner.
+It uses my aluminium balcony fence and some random lengths copper wires as counterpoise.

 VHF and UHF